 If you have an aftermarket muffler installed, the fuel maps will need to be modified for more fuel delivery, using our optional USB interface.
-We have a generic aftermarket map on our website which will work for most applications.

 IF IN DOUBT, PLEASE CONTACT AN EXPERIENCED ENGINE BUILDER FOR ADVICE.
 PROLONGED OPERATION WITH A LEAN CONDITION CAN CAUSE SERIOUS ENGINE DAMAGE.